decred/politeia/politeiawww/api/www/v1/api.md

 ### `User details`

 Returns details about a user given its id.
-This call requires admin privileges.
+Returns complete data if request is from admin or own user, and omits private data if request is from a normal user or logged out user.

 **Route:** `GET /v1/user/{userid}`